Wi6labs/lorafabian/RASPBERRYPI_3_GATEWAYS/README.txt

 On this setting IOREF pin is floating on the shield.
 So you have to connect it to 3V3 with a single wire.
 Look at "RPi GW IOREF 3V3.jpg" in this github directory for illustration.

-- Then install raspbian on your RPi (tested with version "Linux raspberrypi 4.1.19-v7+ #858 SMP Tue Mar 15 15:56:00 GMT 2016 armv7l GNU/Linux")
+- Then install raspbian on your RPi (tested with version "Linux raspberrypi 4.4.21-v7+ #911 SMP Thu Sep 15 14:22:38 BST 2016 armv7l GNU/Linux")

 - Enable SPI with command: sudo raspi-config
-  8 Advanced Options > A6 SPI >
+  9 Advanced Options > A6 SPI >
-     Would you like the SPI interface to be enabled? > Yes Would you like the SPI kernel module to be loaded by  default? > Yes You must reboot after that. for more info about SPI activation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md
+     Would you like the SPI interface to be enabled? > Yes for more info about SPI activation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md

 - Install apache and php with commands: